Our Commitment To Privacy

-Fulfill our legal obligations or other purposes permitted or required by law, such as for examples:
+Fulfill our legal obligations or other purposes permitted or required by law, such as:

 - If police subpoena a client record for court purposes.

-- If you pose a significant risk of serious bodily harm to self or others.
+- If you pose a significant risk of serious bodily harm to yourself or others.

 - If you report sexual abuse by a regulated health care provider.